-Of course, not everyone who experiences a traumatic event will go on to develop PTSD; several factors strongly predict the development of PTSD: trauma experience, greater trauma severity, lack of immediate social support, and more subsequent life stress (Brewin, Andrews, & Valentine, 2000).
-Traumatic events that involve harm by others (e.g., combat, rape, and sexual molestation) carry greater risk than do other traumas (e.g., natural disasters) (Kessler, Sonnega, Bromet, Hughes, & Nelson, 1995).
+Of course, not everyone who experiences a traumatic event will go on to develop PTSD; several factors strongly predict the development of PTSD: trauma experience, greater trauma severity, lack of immediate social support, and more subsequent life stress (Brewin et al., 2000).
+Traumatic events that involve harm by others (e.g., combat, rape, and sexual molestation) carry greater risk than do other traumas (e.g., natural disasters) (Kessler et al., 1995).
 Women are more likely to have been traumatized because of sexual trauma, childhood neglect, and childhood physical abuse.
-Men are more likely to have been traumatized by natural disaster, life-threatening accident, and physical violence, either witnessed or directed at them.
-Adolescent boys are more likely to experience accident, physical assault, and witness death/injury; adolescent girls are more likely to experience rape/sexual assault, intimate partner violence, or unexpected death or injury of a loved one.
+Men are more likely to have been traumatized by natural disasters, life-threatening accidents, and physical violence, either witnessed or directed at them.
+Adolescent boys are more likely to experience accidents, physical assaults, and witness death/injury; adolescent girls are more likely to experience rape/sexual assault, intimate partner violence, or unexpected death or injury of a loved one.
 Assaultive violence and witnessing trauma to others is more prevalent among non-whites when compared to whites.
-African American males are more likely to be exposed to and victims of violence than males of other races (Kilpatrick, Badour, & Resnick, 2017).
+African American males are more likely to be exposed to and victims of violence than males of other races (Kilpatrick et al., 2017).
 A 2012 study found that 27% of corrections officers reported experiencing symptoms of PTSD in the past 30 days.
-Rates were higher for males (31%) than females (22%) (Spinaris, Denhof, & Kellaway, 2012).
+Rates were higher for males (31%) than females (22%) (Spinaris et al., 2012).
 A study conducted by Jaegers et al (2019) found that 53.4% of jail correctional officers screened positively for PTSD.
-PTSD is more prevalent in prison populations than in the general public, with prevalence estimates of 6% in male prisoners and 21% in female prisoners (Facer-Irwin et al, 2019).
+PTSD is more prevalent in prison populations than in the general public, with prevalence estimates of 6% in male prisoners and 21% in female prisoners (Facer-Irwin et al., 2019).
 Factors that increase the risk of PTSD include female gender, low socioeconomic status, low intelligence, personal history of mental disorders, history of childhood adversity (abuse or other trauma during childhood), and family history of mental disorders (Brewin et al., 2000).
-Personality characteristics such as neuroticism and somatization (the tendency to experience physical symptoms when one encounters stress) have been shown to elevate the risk of PTSD (Bramsen, Dirkzwager, & van der Ploeg, 2000).
+Personality characteristics such as neuroticism and somatization (the tendency to experience physical symptoms when one encounters stress) have been shown to elevate the risk of PTSD (Bramsen et al., 2000).
 People who experience childhood adversity and/or traumatic experiences during adulthood are at significantly higher risk of developing PTSD if they possess one or two short versions of a gene that regulates the neurotransmitter serotonin (Xie et al., 2009).
 This suggests a possible diathesis-stress interpretation of PTSD: its development is influenced by the interaction of psychosocial and biological factors.